tobbelobb/linc/README.md

 Build2 is nice, but not widely used, so many will need to skim through it's [docs](https://build2.org/build2/doc/build2-build-system-manual.xhtml) to fully control how this project is built and managed.

+## Licensing
+The cppcore gsl library is MIT licensed, and can be found here: https://github.com/microsoft/GSL The Eigen library is MPL2.0 licensed and has can be found here: https://gitlab.com/libeigen/eigen